 Alleged Policy Violation and Student Conduct Board Hearings

-1. Any member of the University community may submit a report against another student for an alleged violation of the Student Code to the Office of the Dean of Students.
-For assistance with the reporting process any member of the University community may schedule a time to meet with the Office of the Dean of Students.
+1. Any member of the University community may submit a report against another student for an alleged violation of the Student Code to Student Conduct and Community Standards.
+For assistance with the reporting process any member of the University community may schedule a time to meet with the Managing Director for Student Affairs.
 Any alleged violation should be submitted as soon as possible after the event takes place.

 2. Depending on the alleged violation the Student may be required to meet with the Student Conduct Board to discuss the situation, meet for an informal hearing, participate in a restorative resolution, or participate in a formal hearing.